 table of contents

-Muscle makes up 30-40% of a healthy body weight and is essential for voluntary movement.
+Muscles account for 30-40% of healthy body weight and are essential for voluntary movement.
 Mature muscles are composed of multinucleated cells called myofibers.
 Myofiber formation relies on the proliferation, differentiation, and fusion of muscle progenitor cells derived from muscle stem cells (MuSCs).
-These stem cells are located on the surface of the muscle fibers but below the basement membrane and play an important role in postnatal muscle maintenance, growth, repair and regeneration.
+These stem cells are located on the surface of muscle fibers but beneath the basement membrane and play a crucial role in postnatal muscle maintenance, growth, repair, and regeneration

-In adult quiescent muscles, MuSCs are normally in a quiescent state of mitotic arrest, but are rapidly activated after muscle injury.
-However, physiologically and over time, MuSCs undergo senescence and their regenerative capacity decreases.
-In pathological situations, repetitive muscle injury can accelerate the aging of MuSCs and prematurely impair their regenerative capacity.
+In quiescent adult muscle, MuSCs are normally quiescent and mitotically arrested, but are rapidly activated after muscle injury.
+However, physiologically and over time, MuSCs undergo senescence, resulting in a decline in their regenerative capacity.
+In pathological situations, repeated muscle injury can accelerate MuSC senescence and prematurely impair their regenerative capacity

 MuSCs are essential for muscle regeneration.
-When muscles are injured, these stem cells are activated from a quiescent state to proliferate and differentiate to form new muscle fibers and repair damaged tissue.
-This ability to regenerate is important for maintaining muscle function throughout life.
+Upon muscle injury, these stem cells are activated from a quiescent state, proliferate, and differentiate to form new muscle fibers and repair the damaged tissue.
+This regenerative capacity is crucial for maintaining muscle function throughout life

 Stem cell aging: physiological and pathological situations

-Aging is a natural process that affects all cells, including MuSCs.
-As MuSCs age, their proliferation and differentiation capacity decreases, and their regenerative capacity decreases.
-In pathological situations, cumulative damage such as repetitive muscle injury can accelerate the aging of MuSCs and further impair muscle regeneration.
+Senescence is a natural process that affects all cells, including MuSCs.
+As MuSCs age, their proliferation and differentiation capabilities decline, leading to a reduced regenerative capacity.
+In pathological situations, cumulative damage, such as repetitive muscle injury, can accelerate MuSC senescence and further impair muscle regeneration

-Clinical applications and future prospects of Helene Clinic
+Clinical application and future prospects of Helene Clinic

 References